Offshore for Us citizens

 Don’t be alarmed by the name.
 It is simply an abbreviation of ‘Report of Foreign Bank and Financial Accounts.’

 Essentially, all US citizens must report every single one of their bank accounts, anywhere in the world, to the US government – annually.
+You also have to report if you have interest in a foreign trust or if you’ve invested in a foreign corporation.

 There are steep penalties for failing to do this.
 For example, the IRS can seize up to half of the money in the accounts if you don’t report them, or they could even send you to jail.